arapaima-uk/source.arapaima-uk.github.io/content/post/2017-12-12-database-delivery-ssdt-vsts.md

 draft = true
 +++

-There have been a few posts similar to this on other sites over the years, but I thought I'd add my own, if only to document how I would approach a new SQL Server project, starting now, in late 2017.
+There have been a few posts similar to this on other sites over the years, but I thought I'd add my own, if only to document how I would approach a new SQL Server project, starting now, in early 2018.

 ## Project Overview